idosun/sentry-docs/src/collections/_documentation/guides/migration/index.md

  Organizations that start with hosting Sentry on-premise invest time and effort in configuring and customizing their Sentry Org.
 Once they decide to move to a SaaS account, it's important for them to know that they can migrate a lot of that investment into their new account instead of starting from scratch.

 To make this migration as seamless as possible, Sentry has a migration workflow that allows you to migrate most of your account's settings and configurations.
-This includes project settings, alert rules, enabled data scrubbers, team settings, saved search queries, integration platform metadata (Sentry 10), etc.
+This includes project settings, alert rules, enabled data scrubbers, team settings, saved search queries, etc.

 One thing to note is we won't be able to transfer over historical event data, but new incoming events will populate the projects in your new organization.
 You will also need to re-invite all your members and add them to the correct teams.